john-heyer/john-heyer.github.io/_posts/2024-01-15-tiny-summaries.md

 passage to maximize accuracy, over the best strategy learned under some time constraint (though, the latter strategy is much more
 "scalable" w.r.t. time-of-manual-labor), because the time-constraint poses no threat to the aligned model at test time.

-Now, let's revisit the assumption that we can align model from these methods of oversight -- how might we actually use these strategies to improve models?
+Now, let's revisit the assumption that we can align a model from these methods of oversight -- how might we actually use these strategies to improve models?
 Let's ignore the fact that humans were presented with expert answers during the "inner loop", and assume this was a "true sandwich".
-We've discovered an effective protocol by interacting with models through chat, and have learned through experts that our protocol is sufficiently accurate (about expert performance).
+We've discovered an effective protocol by interacting with models through chat, and have learned through experts that our protocol is sufficiently accurate (~about expert performance).
 We can now employ whatever supervised fine-tuning strategies we have at our disposal, because we effectively have expert-labeled data.
 The assumption that our _protocol_ will scale to even harder tasks, is too strong.
 I don't think that's implied here, but it could certainly be interpreted that way.
 It's important to note that the humans -- who are the least capable